zinebnadak/Microprocessors-and-signals_pd3/arduino-sensor-monitor/README1.md

 - press "flash", then it will start bruning the file into the SD card...

-When done insert the SD card into the Raspberry pie
+When done insert the SD card into the Raspberry pie Connect the Raspberry PI with keyboard, mouse, monitor, ethernet and power.
+The connect the Arduino to the Raskberry PI with a USBA - USBB (square) cable Both should light up green at least

+Now in the GUI from the PI in terminal type: ls /dev/tty* (You’re asking the Pi: “show me all connected communication devices”) ls = list files
+/dev = folder where devices live (hardware shows up as files) tty* = “show all communication ports”

+/dev/ttyACM0 or /dev/ttyUSB0 = the Arduino

+Now read data from it.
+In terminal: nano read_serial.py In file: "import serial

+ser = serial.Serial('/dev/ttyACM0', 9600)

+while True:
+    line = ser.readline().decode().strip()
+    print(line)"

+Save and run from terminal: python3 read_serial.py

+I see Numbers start printing (0–1023)!
+That means Arduino is sending data, Pi is receiving it, Serial connection works.

+### Day 9:
+Now lets make/replace the old python script to also log incoming data into a .csv file, allowing persistent storage for later analysis and visualization. read_serial_to_csv.py
+"import serial
+import csv

+ser = serial.Serial('/dev/ttyACM0', 9600)

+with open('sound_data.csv', 'w', newline='') as f:
+    writer = csv.writer(f)

+    while True:
+        line = ser.readline().decode().strip()
+        print(line)
+        writer.writerow([line])"

+In terminal run the script: python3 read_serial_to_csv.py Then stop it: CTRL + C
+Then check the new file with data log exists: ls
+In terminal Check the content: cat sound_data.csv

+Logging works!

+Now lets make the data displayed as a live graph, read_serial_to_graph.py "import serial import matplotlib.pyplot as plt

+ser = serial.Serial('/dev/ttyACM0', 9600)

+data = []

+plt.ion()

+while True:
+    line = ser.readline().decode().strip()

+    if line == "":
+        continue

+    value = int(line)

+    data.append(value)
+    data = data[-50:]

+    plt.clf()
+    plt.plot(data)
+    plt.pause(0.01)"

+Before running use apt (system packages) to install matplotlib library: sudo apt install python3-matplotlib In terminal run the script: python3 read_serial_to_graph.py

+A window pops up and my Graph moves in real-time!

+### Day 13
+buzzer part

 *Built for Microprocessors & Signals*